“Shall we, shan’t we?”

 Only a few years later I was diagnosed with Rheumatoid Arthritis and my hands struggled to hold anything, let alone play the piano!

-Another special piece of furniture is an old Singer sewing machine and table.
-It’s at least 70 years old.
+Another special piece of furniture was an old Singer sewing machine and table.
+It’s was at least 70 years old.
 It belonged to a beautiful lady who was an old family friend when I was growing up.
 Having migrated to Australia from the UK when I was 3 years old, I didn’t have any Grandparents close by.
 This lovely lady was very much a Grandmother figure for me, often like a fairy Godmother.
 Her generosity of spirit was incredible and her faith in God was unshakeable.

 To this day I still remember her pearls of wisdom.
 One in particular has always stayed with me.
 She took me aside one day, at the age of 18, and said;